adambard/learnxinyminutes-docs/haskell.html.markdown

 -- While IO can't be explained fully without explaining monads, -- it is not hard to explain enough to get going.

+-- When a Haskell program is executed, the function `main` is -- called.
+It must return a value of type `IO ()`.
+For example:

+main :: IO ()
+main = putStrLn $ "Hello, sky! " ++ (say Blue)
+-- putStrLn has type String -> IO ()

+-- It is easiest to do IO if you can implement your program as -- a function from String to String.
+The function
+--    interact :: (String -> String) -> IO ()
+-- inputs some text, runs a function on it, and prints out the -- output.

+countLines :: String -> String
+countLines = show . length . lines

+main' = interact countLines

+-- You can think of a value of type `IO ()` as representing a -- sequence of actions for the computer to do, much like a -- computer program written in an imperative language.
+We can use -- the `do` notation to chain actions together.
+For example:

+sayHello :: IO ()
+sayHello = do
+   putStrLn "What is your name?"
--- An `IO a` value is an IO action: you can chain them with do blocks action :: IO String action = do putStrLn "This is a line.
-Duh" input <- getLine -- this gets a line and gives it the name "input" input2 <- getLine return (input1 ++ "\n" ++ input2) -- This is the result of the whole action
+   name <- getLine -- this gets a line and gives it the name "input" putStrLn $ "Hello, " ++ name

--- This didn't actually do anything.
-When a haskell program is executed -- an IO action called "main" is read and interpreted.
+-- Exercise: write your own version of `interact` that only reads --           one line of input.

+-- The code in `sayHello` will never be executed, however.
+The only -- action that ever gets executed is the value of `main`.
+-- To run `sayHello` comment out the above definition of `main` -- and replace it with:
+--   main = sayHello

+-- Let's understand better how the function `getLine` we just -- used works.
+Its type is:
+--    getLine :: IO String
+-- You can think of a value of type `IO String` as representing a -- computer program that will generate a value of type `String` -- when executed (in addition to anything else it does).
+We can -- store and reuse this value using `<-`.
+We can also -- make our own action of type `IO String`:

+action :: IO String
+action = do
+   putStrLn "This is a line.
+Duh" input1 <- getLine input2 <- getLine
+   -- The type of the `do` statement is that of its last line.
+   -- `return` is not a keyword, but merely a function return (input1 ++ "\n" ++ input2) -- return :: String -> IO String

+-- We can use this just like we used `getLine`:

-main = do
+main'' = do
-    putStrLn "Our first program.
-How exciting!"
+    putStrLn "I will echo two lines!"
-    result <- action -- our defined action is just like the default ones putStrLn result
+    result <- action
+    putStrLn result
     putStrLn "This was all, folks!"

--- Haskell does IO through a monad because this allows it to be a purely -- functional language.
-Our `action` function had a type signature of `IO String`.
--- In general any function that interacts with the outside world (i.e. does IO) -- gets marked as `IO` in its type signature.
+-- The type `IO` is an example of a "monad".
+The way Haskell uses a monad to do IO allows it to -- be a purely functional language.
+Any function that interacts with the outside world (i.e. does IO) -- gets marked as `IO` in its type signature.
 This lets us reason about what -- functions are "pure" (don't interact with the outside world or modify state) -- and what functions aren't.